JonathanKartun/JonathanKartun.github.io/README.md

 ## Welcome to Jonathan Kartuns GitHub Page

-You can use the see some of my [creations here](https://github.com/JonathanKartun) I have another account with some [older stuff here](https://github.com/jon085?tab=repositories)
+You can see some of my [creations here](https://github.com/JonathanKartun) I have another account with some [older stuff here](https://github.com/jon085?tab=repositories)

 I have been programming most of my teenage to adult career.
 It was a hobby of mine and now it's become a profession.